hellohaptik/docs_haptik/docs/agent-chat/adding-custom-tools.md

 ## getChatDisposition(callbackFn)
 This function will fetch chat disposition data for the current business
+Note: This is available in v2 of athena SDK

 Args:
 - **callbackFn** (function): will receive a response object